Back to Blog

 The Discipline Is Editorial, Not Technical

 The discipline this requires is not technical.
 It is editorial.
-Someone has to look at a dashboard and decide which numbers earn their place.
+Someone has to look at a security KPI slate and decide which numbers earn their place.
 A board report dominated by incident counts and audit pass rates may feel safe to present, but it offers directors no lever to pull.
 A report that pairs each lagging outcome with the two or three leading indicators that drive it changes the conversation entirely.
 Instead of explaining what went wrong last quarter, you are explaining what you are doing this quarter to change next quarter’s number.

 The Accountability Problem